KacperSynator/Passwords_Cracker/README.md

 numbers before or/and after generated word.
 Another three threads generate two word passwords separated by " ", "2", "4" or nothing, words are modified same as in basic threads.
 The last thread generates numeric passwords.
 Main loop is reading user input.

+C++ version is a simplified and doesn't generate two word passwords and doesn't read user input from std in.

+## Files
+App takes file with hashed passwords as first argument and optional second argument dictionary file.
+For C version you must provide path to file from current directory, in C++ version add files to data directory then provide only filename.
 ## User input
 `stats` or `SIGHUP` signal -> print statistics
 `path to new passwords file` -> reset program (also prints stats)
 `exit` or `SIGINT` signal (CTRL + C) - > exit program (after `SIGINT` typing any key is required)

+C++ version handles only signal input from std in is not parsed.

 ## Getting started
 ### Prerequisites